-Thoracic facet syndrome, or thoracic facet disease, is a degenerative spine condition that can cause significant back pain and other symptoms if left untreated.
-While not as common as facet disease in the more flexible cervical (neck) and lumbar (lower back) segments, the joints in the thoracic spine can deteriorate as a result of regular wear and tear.
-In most cases, when a patient is suffering from thoracic facet syndrome, a number of conservative, noninvasive treatments are recommended to manage the patient’s pain and increase mobility.
+Thoracic facet syndrome, also known as thoracic facet disease or thoracic osteoarthritis, is a degenerative spine condition that can cause severe back pain and other symptoms if left untreated.
+While facet syndrome in the thoracic (middle) region of the spine is not as common as facet disease in the more flexible cervical (neck) and lumbar (lower back) segments, the joints in the thoracic spine can deteriorate as a result of regular wear and tear.
+In many cases, when a patient has thoracic facet syndrome, a number of conservative, non-invasive treatments may be recommended by a physician to manage the patient’s pain and increase mobility.

 One of the most important responsibilities of the 12 vertebrae in the thoracic spine is to support the weight of the ribcage.
 While the cervical and lumbar segments are designed to provide a wide range of motion, the thoracic spine is more aptly built for stability.
-To help accomplish this continuous stability, each thoracic vertebra is connected to adjacent vertebrae at a structure known as the facet joint.
+To help achieve continuous stability, each vertebra in the cervical, thoracic and lumbar region of the spine is connected to adjacent vertebrae at a structure known as the facet joint.
 This encapsulated joint is a sliding joint and provides the limited motion that we require from the middle of our back.
-Thoracic facet syndrome is a type of osteoarthritis that usually develops gradually over time.
-Eventually, the articular cartilage on the facet joint wears away, leading to bone-on-bone contact and inflammation.
-Inflammation promotes the development of osteophytes, and arthritic pain.
+Thoracic facet syndrome is a type of osteoarthritis that often develops gradually over time.
+Eventually, the articular cartilage on the facet joint wears away, leading to bone-on-bone contact and inflammation, which promotes the development of osteophytes (bone spurs) and arthritic pain.

 Treatment for this condition is normally first attempted conservatively with a combination of: